rhboot/shim-review/ISSUE_TEMPLATE.md

 `[your text here]`

 -------------------------------------------------------------------------------
-### If your SHIM launches any other components, please provide further details on what is launched
+### If your SHIM launches any other components, please provide further details on what is launched.
 -------------------------------------------------------------------------------
 `[your text here]`

 -------------------------------------------------------------------------------
-### If your GRUB2 launches any other binaries that are not Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown
+### If your GRUB2 launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.
 -------------------------------------------------------------------------------
 `[your text here]`

 -------------------------------------------------------------------------------
 ### If you are re-using a previously used (CA) certificate, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs to vendor_dbx in shim in order to prevent GRUB2 from being able to chainload those older GRUB2 binaries.
 If you are changing to a new (CA) certificate, this does not apply.
-Please describe your strategy.
+### Please describe your strategy.
 -------------------------------------------------------------------------------
 `[your text here]`